sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/add_monitoring.md

 The generator API exposes this concept through the [`Observable` type](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/monitoring/monitoring/README.md#type-observable).

 You can decide where to put your new observable by looking for an existing dashboard that your information should go in.
-Think "when this number shows something bad, which service's logs are likely to be most relevant?".
+Think "when this number shows something bad, which service logs are likely to be most relevant?".
 If you are just editing an existing observable,

 Existing dashboards can be viewed by either: